paulgear/ntpmon/README.txt

     return OK for greater than 75% total reachability of all configured peers.

 offset:
-    Is the clock offset from its sync peer acceptable?
+    Is the clock offset from its sync peer (or other peers, if the sync peer is not available) acceptable?
 Return CRITICAL for 50 milliseconds or more average difference, WARNING for 10 ms or more average difference, and OK for anything less.

-trace:
+traceloop:
     Is there a sync loop between the local server and the stratum 1 servers?
     If so, return CRITICAL.
 Most public NTP servers do not support tracing, so for anything other than a loop (including a timeout), return OK.